 Fort Sumner Historic Site/Bosque Redondo Memorial

 Welcome to the Fort Sumner Historic Site school resources page.
 Here you can access free lessons for students all about the Long Walk and internment of Native Americans at Bosque Redondo.
 You can schedule tours and soon be able to schedule live interactive remote tours in which we bring the museum to you and your students.
+You may also access our Navajo language activies.
 Please visit this page often as we are adding new lessons and features as our exhibits change and new activities are added.

 - Forced Marches

 - Life at the Fort

 - Supplemental Materials

 We value your feedback in order to improve our curriculum.
 Please take a moment and complete this short survey to help us improve the lessons for you and other teachers.
 Click HERE to start the survey.
 Thank you in advance for your feedback.